hofstadter-io/cuetorials.com/content/overview/foundations.md

 - There are `// single line comments`
 - Objects are called structs
 - Object members are called struct fields
-- Quotes can be omitted for field names without special charactors
+- Quotes can be omitted for field names without special characters
 - You don't need commas after struct fields
 - You can place a comma after the last element in a list
-- The outer most curly braces are optional
+- The outermost curly braces are optional

 {{< chromaDouble